 The Corporate Governance and Nominating Committee, utilizing its robust and thoughtful approach to Director recruiting, succession and refreshment, has built an experienced, diverse and independent Board that provides significant oversight over our plans and strategies for growth, financial performance and shareholder value creation.

-^{} Ms. Evanko is not standing for reelection (see "New Elections and Departures" on page 21 of this Proxy Statement).
+Ms. Evanko did not stand for reelection in fiscal year 2025 as a result of increased professional commitments.
 Mr. Lacey resigned in fiscal year 2023 to pursue a new career opportunity.

 Director Skills/Experience/Diversity